Swiss International Air Lines: Recovery

 In 2007, Swiss ordered nine Airbus A330-300s to gradually replace existing A330-200s and have three-class seating.
 The first A330-300 was put into service on the flagship Zürich to New York-JFK route in April 2009.
 In spring 2010 Swiss operated five A330-300s on medium and long-haul routes.
 The remaining four A330-300 aircraft joined the fleet in 2011.

 Takeover by Lufthansa

-Following Lufthansa Group's takeover, the regional fleet was changed from Crossair's Embraer ERJs and Saabs to Avro RJs, which were flown by a wholly owned subsidiary, Swiss Global Air Lines.
+Following Lufthansa Group's takeover, the regional fleet was changed from Crossair's Embraer ERJs, Saab 340s, and 2000s to Avro RJs, which were flown by a wholly owned subsidiary, Swiss Global Air Lines.
 The rest of the fleet was rationalised and now mainly consists of Airbus aircraft, apart from the Boeing 777.
 Swiss also renegotiated their supplier contracts, including ground handling, maintenance, food service, and labour.
 Swiss shareholders received a performance-based option for their shares.
 The payment was in 2008, and the amount depended on how well Lufthansa's shares compared with competitors' shares.
 Lufthansa continues to maintain Swiss as a separate brand.

-In 2010, Swiss and Lufthansa have named in a European Commission investigation into price-fixing but were not fined due to acting as a whistleblower.
+In 2010, Swiss and Lufthansa were named in a European Commission investigation into price-fixing but were not fined due to acting as a whistleblower.

 On 18 August 2011, Swiss introduced a new company logo which resembled the logo of the defunct Swissair.

+COVID-19 losses and bailout

+Swiss was severely affected by the COVID-19 pandemic.
+It reported revenues for 2020 of CHF 1.85 billion, which were 65.2% below its prior-year level.

+In August 2020, Swiss received a CHF1.5 billion ($1.65 billion) state-backed loan from the Swiss government to weather the pandemic.
+The use of Swiss state funds was criticized by some commentators because Swiss is a fully owned subsidiary of German airline Lufthansa, making questions regarding its survival the responsibility of the German government, which had similarly lent a helping hand to Lufthansa during the pandemic.